cxjdavin/subset-verification-and-search-algorithms-for-causal-DAGs/README.md

 # Subset verification and search algorithms for causal DAGs

 This is the accompanying repository the "Subset verification and search algorithms for causal DAGs" paper.
-It is available at (link).
+It is available at https://arxiv.org/abs/2301.03180.
+Our experiments are based on https://github.com/csquires/dct-policy, the accompanying repository of [SMG+20].

+## Instructions on reproducing our experiments

+To reproduce our figures in the appendix, execute `bash script.sh` after cloning.
+The script does the following:
+1) Download necessary files
+2) Modify the `dct-policy` codebase appropriately for our experiments
+3) Run the experiments
+4) Generate the plots and place in a folder called `figures`

+We also included a copy of the produced `figures` sub-directory in here so you may look at the output without running the script.

 ## Implementation details